Chakaa/cookie-garden-helper-reloaded/README.md

 ## FAQ

-**It's loaded and there but never seems to do anything?**
+> It's loaded and there but never seems to do anything?

 In a few words:
 1. You need to manually plant a first round of plants
 2. You press the "Save Plot" button, when hovering on the text right next to it, you should have a tooltip with your layout (or you can press a seed in the bottom list)
 3. After that, Auto-Plant ON should work

-**The readme doesnt explain well what this CPS check is or if its needed at all.**
+> The readme doesnt explain well what this CPS check is or if its needed at all.

 Cps mult check is completely optional.
 Depending on the activated check:
 - Auto-Plant : It will only plant new seed if the bonus CpS is below the given value
 - Auto-Harvest : It will only harvest if the bonus Cps is above the given value

+> The tooltip showing the saved garden is all shuffled around

+You might have changed from the default zoom.
+Press Ctrl + 0 to revert to the normal zoom.